hyundai-robotics/doc-hi6-sdk/2-example-helloworld/1-make-proj.md

     <tr>
       <td>entry</td>
       <td>
-       The name of the file at the execution start location</br>
+       The name of the file at the execution start location<br>
        The name should be unique in the apps/ folder.
-If possible, set it as one of the following names below</br>
+If possible, set it as one of the following names below<br>
-       - {project name}.py</br>
+       - {project name}.py<br>
        - {project name}_main.py
       </td>
     </tr>